lpaolini/AccentaG4/README.md

 ```
 K <keycode> <checksum>
 ```
-The “K” character has mark parity.
+The “K” character, being the first byte of the message, has mark parity.

 \<keycode\> is the code representing a physical or virtual (key combination) button on the keypad: